lazypanda10117/ethernaut-soln/17_denial.md

 }
 ```

 Just have a function to consume all gas, so the transaction always fail.
-There is caveat, something about 1/64 gas is reserved to running the code in the storage (cannot be used for call).
+There is a caveat, something about 1/64 gas is reserved and cannot be used for calls.